CrowdStrike/foundry-tutorial-quickstart/README.md

 ## Prerequisites

+- A Falcon subscription
-* The Foundry CLI (instructions below).
+- The Foundry CLI (instructions below)

 ### Install the Foundry CLI

-You can install the Foundry CLI with Scoop on Windows or Homebrew on Linux/macOS.
+You can install the Foundry CLI with Homebrew on Linux/macOS.

-**Windows**:

-Download the [latest Windows zip file](https://assets.foundry.crowdstrike.com/cli/latest/foundry_Windows_x86_64.zip), expand it, and add the installation directory to your PATH environment variable.

 **Linux and macOS**: